heroku/terraform-provider-heroku/website/docs/r/pipeline_config_var.html.markdown

 The following arguments are supported:

 * `pipeline_id` - (Required) The UUID of an existing pipeline.

 * `pipeline_stage` - (Required) The pipeline's stage.
 Supported values are `test` & `review`.

 * `vars` - Map of config vars that can be output in plaintext.

 * `sensitive_vars` - This is the same as `vars`.
-The main difference between the two attributes is `sensitive_vars` outputs are redacted on-screen and replaced by a <sensitive> placeholder, following a terraform plan or apply.
+The main difference between the two attributes is `sensitive_vars` outputs are redacted on-screen and replaced by a `<sensitive>` placeholder, following a terraform `plan` or `apply`.
 It is recommended to put private keys, passwords, etc in this argument.

 ## Attributes Reference

 The following attributes are exported:

-N/A
+* `all_vars` - All vars of a pipeline stage.
+This is marked `sensitive` so that `sensitive_vars` do not leak in the console/logs.

 ## Import
 This resource defines two config var attributes with one of them used for masking any sensitive/secret variables